hitode909/post-shell-history-to-gcloud/README.md

 source ~/dev/github.com/hitode909/post-shell-history-to-gcloud/hooks.sh
 ```

-Set the key to execute complement.
+And set the keybinds to execute complement.

 ```
 # Fetch history from current directory